feast-dev/community/governance.md

 ## Becoming a Maintainer

 Any existing maintainer can nominate new maintainers.
 Once they have been nominated, there will be a vote by the rest of the maintainers.
-Maintainer voting is one of the few activities that take place on a private channel.
+Maintainer voting is one of the few activities that takes place in private.
 This is to allow maintainers to express their opinions about a nominee without causing embarrassment freely.
 The approval requires **three maintainers +1 vote** and **no -1 vote from a maintainer**.

 Once the vote has been held, the aggregated voting results are published on the [#Feast](https://join.slack.com/t/kubeflow/shared_invite/zt-cpr020z4-PfcAue_2nw67~iIDy7maAQ) Slack channel.
 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the vote's outcome.
 This explanation will be provided by the maintainers and will be anonymous and constructive.

 Nominees may decline their appointment as a maintainer.
 Becoming a maintainer means that they will be spending a substantial time working on Feast for the foreseeable future.
 It is essential to recognize that being a maintainer is a privilege, not a right.
 That privilege must be earned, and once earned, the rest of the maintainers can remove it in extreme circumstances.

 Lazy consensus does not apply to becoming a maintainer.
-A vote must be held, and all maintainers should be notified of a vote at least one week before it is held.
+A vote must be held.
+Voting takes place through the [maintainer mailing list](https://groups.google.com/g/feast-maintainers).
+A vote must stay open for at least 7 days.

 ### Earning a Nomination